Former Soviet Leader Mikhail Gorbachev Says, ‘The World Is Preparing For War’

 Mikhail Gorbachev, who was the winner of the Nobel Peace Prize in 1990, was the sitting president of the Soviet Union when the Cold War (which stretched from 1947 to 1991) finally ended.
 In his Op-Ed, he addressed Donald Trump and Russian President Vladimir Putin directly, suggesting that the two world leaders bear the brunt of the world’s responsibility for avoiding nuclear conflict.
 After all, over 90 percent of the world’s known nuclear weapons are owned and controlled by the United States and Russia.

-“I think the initiative to adopt such a resolution should come from Donald Trump and Vladimir Putin -– the presidents of two nations that hold over 90 percent of the world’s nuclear arsenals and therefore bear a special responsibility.
+“I think the initiative to adopt such a resolution should come from Donald Trump and Vladimir Putin -– the presidents of two nations that hold over 90 percent of the world’s nuclear arsenals and therefore bear a special responsibility.”

 Mikhail Gorbachev’s scathing opinion piece was published just two days before Putin and Trump shared their much-touted first presidential phone call on the morning of January 28.
-That call came amid world-wide shock and protests against Trump’s newly decreed immigration ban, a ban that has stranded Muslim travelers to the U.S. at airports across the country.
+That call came amid worldwide shock and protests against Trump’s newly decreed immigration ban, a ban that has stranded Muslim travelers to the U.S. at airports across the country.

 As CNN reports, Putin and Trump apparently opted to disregard the advice meted out by former Soviet leader Mikhail Gorbachev.
 Rather than spending their Saturday morning conversation discussing UN-sanctioned bans on nuclear war, the two world leaders reportedly discussed “stabilizing” the relationship between the United States and Russia, as well as defeating ISIS.